-Part 1 of this complaints policy applies only to complaints made by parents or carers of current registered pupils of our schools within the trust.
+Part1 of this complaints policy applies only to complaints made by parents of current registered pupils of our schools within the trust.
 However, the trust wishes to work closely with other members of the local community and will deal with their concerns and complaints as follows:

-Stage 1 - a concern regarding a school or its operations may be made to any member of staff.
+• Stage 1 - a concern regarding a school or its operations may be made to any member of staff.
 That member of staff will attempt to resolve the matter immediately or may, if appropriate, refer the matter to their line manager or member of the senior leadership team (SLT) who is best placed to deal with the concern.
 It is expected that most concerns will be responded to orally or in writing within 5 school days.

 If a longer period is required, you will be kept informed of the progress of the investigation.

-Stage 2 - where a concern is not resolved at stage 1, or you wish your concerns to be dealt with immediately as a formal complaint, you should put your complaint in writing and send this to the Principal of the relevant school to investigate.
-The Principal may delegate the task of investigation and/or responding to the complaint to a member of SLT or may escalate the complaint straight to stage 3.
+• Stage 2 - where a concern is not resolved at stage 1, or you wish your concerns to be dealt with immediately as a formal complaint, you should put your complaint in writing and send this to the principal of the relevant school to investigate.

+The principal may delegate the task of investigation and/or responding to the complaint to a member of SLT or may escalate the complaint straight to stage 3.
 A formal response to the complaint will usually be provided within 10 school days of receipt of the letter of complaint although if a longer period is required to respond, you will be kept updated.

-Stage 3 - if you are not satisfied with the response at stage 2, you may request a review by writing to the Clerk of the local governing body of the school.
-You should write to the Clerk within 10 school days of receipt of the letter at stage 2.
+• Stage 3 - if you are not satisfied with the response at stage 2, you may request a review by writing to the Director of Governance and Compliance.
+You should do so within 10 school days of receipt of the letter at stage 2.

 Requests received outside of this time frame will only be considered if exceptional circumstances apply.
-The Clerk will arrange for a governor to consider the complaint alone or may convene a complaints committee on the same terms as set out in Part 1 of this complaints policy.
+The Director of Governance and Compliance will arrange for a trustee to consider the complaint alone or may convene a complaints committee on the same terms as set out in Part 1 of this complaints policy.

 The decision at this stage will usually be sent to you within 20 school days of receipt of the request for a review.
 The decision at stage 3 exhausts the school's complaints procedure.

-Concerns or complaints regarding the Principal or the trust as a whole should be referred direct to the Clerk to the Trust Board chris.rossiter@libertytrust.org.uk who will arrange for the stages above to be considered by an appropriate person.
+Concerns or complaints regarding the Principal or the trust as a whole should be referred direct to the Clerk of the trustees c/o governance@libertytrust.org.uk who will arrange for the stages above to be considered by an appropriate person.